Zendaya Suffers Nipple Slip At Met Gala: Pictures Of Star’s Wardrobe Malfunction Go Viral

 — marcela???? (@mxrcelxcrxic) May 2, 2017

-As The Huffington Post noted, Zendaya was quite pleased with the praise from one of her idols.
+As the Huffington Post noted, Zendaya was quite pleased with the praise from one of her idols.

 “Like any normal human would react if Rihanna sang your praises, Zendaya promptly freaked out.